FlorinMiron98/urban-steakhouse-restaurant/testing.md

 | Click on each "View Details" button from the "Meet Our Chefs" section | A modal containing each chef's short description should open | Passed |
 ### Bugs
 - As iOS has an issue preventing `background-attachment: fixed` from being used with `background-size: cover` on small screen sizes, I had to remove the `background-attachment: fixed` property for small screen sizes
+- On the 'Video' section the users might expect the video to play automatically after the video modal appears.
+However that is not possible as JavaScript usage is missing.
+The user will have to play and pause the video using the built-in controls provided by the HTML video element.